Firing of Shirley Sherrod: Sherrod's account

 In the full video, Sherrod related her experience in 1986 with the first white farmer to come to her for help.
 (On July 20 CNN received a telephone call from the farmer's wife and learned his name was Roger Spooner.)
 Sherrod said that his land was being sold, and "had in fact already been rented out from under him."
 At first, she felt that he had a superior attitude toward her, causing her to recall harsh aspects of her life in the South, including the murder of her father; Sherrod went on to say that she had not let that get in the way and did not discriminate against him.
 They became very good friends as a result of her help.
 She admitted thinking at the time that white people had "all the advantages" but learned that poverty affected both races.

-According to Sherrod, she did her job correctly by taking the farmer to a white lawyer who she thought could help him, and she looked for another lawyer when needed.
+According to Sherrod in her NAACP speech, she did her job correctly by taking the farmer to a white lawyer who she thought could help him, and she looked for another lawyer when needed.
 Sherrod rejected descriptions calling her racist and said she "went all out" to help the man keep his farm.
 She said that the incident helped her learn to move beyond race, and she told the story to audiences to make that point.

+However, Sherrod’s claim she took the Spooners to a white lawyer who did not help them was contradicted by Eloisa Spooner.